uzzielperez/uzzielperez.github.io/_posts/2021-9-26-Whatever-Do-you-mean-Eckhart-Tolle.md

 Final blab of the night.
 On the way back to Geneva from France, border police went and checked for passports.
 It's the first time that I've been checked on a train and only had my Legitimation card.
 I had to explain myself that I usually don't get checked for passports and so I wasn't so mindful about bringing it.
 He let me go but the experience perturbed me for a few minutes even if the police man was respecftful and understanding.
 On a "rational" level I told myself that "It was a small thing", but it already had set me off a little bit "physiologically".
 Something that takes a few minutes to "stabilize".

 Here is where CBT thought replacement's limitation lies.
 For complex trauma patients, mere thought replacement doesn't bring about a calmness and sense of safety in their physiological states.
 A good resource - [The Body Keeps the Score](https://www.youtube.com/watch?v=QSCXyYuT2rE).
-A related song - [In and Through the Body](https://www.youtube.com/watch?v=QSCXyYuT2rE).
+A related song - [Blue Sky Mind - In and Through the Body](https://www.youtube.com/watch?v=o1HMiuv4QFY).

 This perturbation feels like "I need more practice".
 If you know what I mean.

 ---------------------